sultanofstaking/Zenon-Node-Troubleshooting/README.md

 4. Pick option 1) Deploy
 5. When asked about keeping current config select yes

 That's it!
 If you want to see what is going on you can have one screen up to enter the commands and one screen running logs (see troubleshooting tips below if you need help with that).
-Running deploy in the new controller stops your service, downloads v0.0.3, and restarts the service all in one command.
+Running deploy in the new controller stops your service, downloads the latest znnd, and restarts the service all in one command.
 Pretty slick!
 This should only take a few seconds so downtime shouldnt be too big of a concern.
-If you want to be extra safe look at my guide on updating with no downtime here https://github.com/sultanofstaking/How-To-Update-Pillar-With-No-Downtime Good luck and if you need help dont hesitate to reach out on TG @SultanOfStaking - Dont forget to update your sentries too!
+If you want to be extra safe look at my guide on updating with no downtime here https://github.com/sultanofstaking/How-To-Update-Pillar-With-No-Downtime Good luck and if you need help dont hesitate to reach out on TG @SultanOfStaking - If you are a pillar operator dont forget to update your sentries too!

-## I created the guide below to help Zenon users diagnose and fix errors in their nodes.
-The tips below are my own and not endorsed by the Zenon team.
-Please use the issue feature for fixes here.
-If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

 ## How to diagnose errors in your node: